improving/ai-sdd-openspec-workshop/initial-prompt.md

 - For every behavior in the specs, write tests FIRST (failing), then implement.
 - The task list must explicitly sequence: tests → implementation → refactor.

-Include a comprehensive README.md in the root of the project.
+Include a comprehensive LAB-README.md file in the root of the project that explains how to run the application and how to run the tests.

 Features (minimal but complete):
 1) Create Bug